 I had isolated myself entirely from the outside world because I didn’t understand what was happening to me.
 And I was embarrassed.
-Here, 18 months into this often frenzied and wandering dance with life, I understand that I couldn’t hold anyone’s gaze because everywhere I looked I saw nothing but my own worthlessness.
+Here, two years into this often frenzied and wandering dance with life, I understand that I couldn’t hold anyone’s gaze because everywhere I looked I saw nothing but my own worthlessness.
 And so I chose loneliness.
 I couldn’t handle the idea of anyone else knowing just how bad I felt about myself.

 I now understand that “what was happening to me” was a physical reconciliation with pain.
 22 years of agony I had numbed with alcohol had come alive and transformed itself into an almost alien life form.
 I often felt like I was being electrocuted for hours at a time.
 The core of my body absorbed the shock of it all, and it brought me to my knees.
 I was forced to stare this wild-eyed savage straight in the face, and now I look around and think, “Oh, this.
 This is just life.
 All of this is just a physical reaction to psychological pain.”

 Sobriety was not some mystery I had to solve.
 It was simply looking at all my wounds and learning how to live with them.